orcfax/docs/docs/orcfax-solution/solution-overview.md

 conceptualize the oracle problem, and in the efficacy of their attempts to address it.
 These service providers have broadly ignored industry standards and academic research findings that exist outside of the blockchain industry’s echo chamber.
-Of particular significance are the ISO quality standards that provide well-established international guidelines and practices for ensuring the authenticity and accuracy of digital information– the very thing that oracles should be most concerned with.
+Of particular significance are the [ISO][iso-1] quality standards that provide well-established international guidelines and practices for ensuring the authenticity and accuracy of digital information– the very thing that oracles should be most concerned with.